lkomenda/gettingdata/ReadMe.md

 A brief description of what the script will do
 ----------------------------------------
-The script form the CourseProject.r file will:
+The script form the run_analysis.r file will:

 - collect the data from the Internet
 - read data into R